 Our very first song, Hot Cross Buns, has an improvisation section on the practice track.
 Students should master the piece first (in Lesson 1), then in Lesson 2 they get to try out improvising.
 If your child is having a hard time with this, you can demonstrate.
 First play through the song, then improvise, and then play the song again.
 On the track you’ll hear four clicks to let you know when to start playing the melody both at the beginning and after the improvisation section.
 When you improvise, just use the same set of three black keys that the melody used, and within that limited amount of time.
 If your student feels stuck, just suggest using the same words, or the same rhythm, or to go up instead of down, or come up with your own way to set boundaries and make it simpler.

 Improvisation continues in later units.
-For example, in Unit 5 I have students do an improvisation in A minor.
-By Unit 5 I want students to be more comfortable with improvisation, and so for this one they can use the whole A minor pentascale.
+For example, in Unit 6 I have students do an improvisation in Ab major and minor.
+By Unit 6 I want students to be more comfortable with improvisation, and so for this one they can use the whole Ab major and minor pentascales.
 The backing track has a jazzy rhythm, so if your student has trouble feeling the beat you can snap your fingers or nod your head in time.

 Some kids will start playing random notes when asked to improvise.
 That’s not really effective.
 Encourage them to listen to what they’re doing.
 If they feel overwhelmed, have them choose two notes.
 For example, even you only play A and C you can still get some good sounds in the A minor improvisation.

 Have Fun with Improvisation